Who we are

 Cookies also allow us to maintain information about how particular visitors use our family of sites, which enables us to better provide such visitors with information relevant to their interests.
 This may include using information about your use of our sites in conjunction with personally identifiable information that you have volunteered to us on one of our sites.

 In addition to cookies, Harm Research Institute may collect non-personally identifiable information about how you use our websites using other analysis technologies.
-These analysis technologies may be provided by third parties.
+These analysis technologies may be provided by third parties, including Google Analytics and MailChimp.
 Information that might be collected using these technologies includes, for example, the pages you visit on our site, the paths you take within our sites and the length of time that you spend on our websites.
 We use this information in the aggregate in order to better understand how to improve the quality of our websites.